 Marine biologists study bacteria, plankton, plants, and animals that live in oceans and seas and on their shorelines.

 Wildlife biologists study wildlife (birds, reptiles, mammals, and amphibians), wildlife habitat, and environmental interactions, such as the effects of fire.
-They apply their knowledge to the management of wildlife resources and natural habitats.
+They apply their knowledge to managing wildlife resources and natural habitats.

 For information about other areas of study, see the Biochemist, Ecologist, Entomologist, Food Scientist, Geneticist, Microbiologist, Pharmacologist, and Toxicologist occupational profiles.